• Home

 If the Warning Stays On

-• Pick the matching wheel/tyre profile after a seasonal swap.
+• Pick the matching wheel/tyre profile after a seasonal swap; leaving the old profile selected can hold the warning.

 • Still showing with correct pressures?
 A sensor may have a flat battery — look up the code on autodtcs.com.